pandaboi1/Obsidian-Template/04 - Permanent/STARTER AI Workshop/Day 1.md

 - f

 #### How do Humans Interpret Information?
-Sensory context, inferencing, and prior knowledge of the given information to make a con
+Sensory context, inferencing, and prior knowledge of the given information to make a conclusion to what the given information.